billysbilling/ember-animated-outlet/README.md

 - The `{{animatedOutlet}}` helper should be contained in an element that has `position: relative`.
 The outlet element is automatically absolutely positioned (set to top:0 and left:0) and will automatically size itself to be 100% width and 100% height of the parent.
+- The animations use CSS transitions.
+There is no fallback for older browsers (yet).
 - Pressing the browser's back button will not perform any animation, unless you tap into the Ember code that handles the `popstate`/`hashchange` event.